Quark-sector Lorentz violation in $Z$-boson production: The Drell-Yan process

 Finally, we present bounds that can be extracted from an analysis of the cross sections at $Q = m_Z$ and $Q = 17.5\; {\rm GeV}$.
 This ratio has the considerable advantage that luminosity uncertainties of numerator and denominator exactly cancel because they are 100\% correlated.
 This is true to a certain extent for systematic errors due to selection efficiency.
 Accordingly, we consider the two cases in which either $(\delta_{\rm th},\delta_{\rm lumi})$ or $(\delta_{\rm th},\delta_{\rm lumi},\delta_{\rm sel})$ are correlated.
-While the first scenario is certainly correct, we have a higher confidence in the bin-to-bin correlation of selection efficiency for the ratio rather than for the individual cross sections.
+While the first scenario is certainly correct, we have higher confidence in the bin-to-bin correlation of selection efficiency for the ratio rather than for the individual cross sections.
 In conclusion, we expect that the bounds corresponding to the second scenario are on more solid ground than the most aggressive bounds we obtain from the cross sections at $Q=m_Z$ and $Q=17.5\; {\rm GeV}$.

-The expected upper bounds that we obtain from the $Q = 17.5\; {\rm GeV}$ measurement are presented in Tables~\ref{tab:Q171} and \ref{tab:Q172} for the two bases, respectively.
-As expected, from Table~\ref{tab:Q172} it is observed that the bounds on $d_{u_1}^{AB}$ are more than an other of magnitude worse than on $c_{u_1}^{AB}$.
-This also underscores how the bounds in Table~\ref{tab:Q171} are highly correlated.

-The corresponding results for the $Z$-pole measurement and the ratio of cross sections are presented in Tables~\ref{tab:Zpole1} and \ref{tab:Zpole2}.
-We see that, considering $Z$-pole measurements alone, the expected bounds on the $d$ coefficients are actually stronger than those for the $c$ coefficients.
+The expected upper bounds that we obtain from the $Q = 17.5\; {\rm GeV}$ measurement are presented in tables~\ref{tab:Q171} and \ref{tab:Q172} for the two bases, respectively.
+As expected, from table~\ref{tab:Q172} it is observed that the bounds on $d_{u_1}^{JK}$ are more than an order of magnitude worse than on $c_{u_1}^{JK}$.
+This also underscores how the bounds in table~\ref{tab:Q171} are highly correlated.
+The corresponding results for the $Z$-pole measurement and the ratio of cross sections are presented in tables~\ref{tab:Zpole1} and \ref{tab:Zpole2}.
+We observe that considering $Z$-pole measurements alone, the expected bounds on the $d$ coefficients are actually stronger than those for the $c$ coefficients.
 Interestingly, this is not the case when considering the ratio of cross sections.
 The reason is that the $d_{u_i}$ dependence of the cross sections at $Q=m_Z$ and $Q = 17.5\; {\rm GeV}$ cancels in the ratio.